ufownl/lua-resty-mcp/README.md

 ### client:prompt\_complete

-`syntax: res, err = client:prompt_complete(name, arg_name, arg_value)`
+`syntax: res, err, rpc_err = client:prompt_complete(name, arg_name, arg_value)`

 Request to complete an argument of a prompt.

 A successful call returns a dict-like Lua table that contains the result of the argument completion.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 The result of the argument completion may have the following structure: